oldboni22/UnityMediator/README.md

     To use the mediator, our objects have to have a reference to the Mediator object.
     To get the reference, you need to use the <B>[Mediator]</B> attribute.
     It works exactly like the <B>[Inject]</B> attribute in Zenject.
-    All the MonoBehaviour sctipts that have a field like <code>[Mediator] private _mediator;</code>, will get the reference to the Mediator object writen in that filed.
+    All the MonoBehaviour scripts that have a field like <code>[Mediator] private _mediator;</code>, will get the reference to the Mediator object written in that filed.
     Also, any object(not necessarily MonoBehaviour), that goes through the registration, automatically gets the [Mediator] field filled, if it has one.
     As mentioned earlier, any object, created with built-in factory or pool, also gets the reference to the Mediator object.
       </li>